Know where you stand today

 For 2014, the out of pocket maximums are the same as the maximum out-of-pocket limits applicable to HSA-compatible high deductible health plans under IRS Code.
-The Small Group, Large Group and Self-funded maximum out-of-pocket limits can’t exceed $6,450 for single coverage and $12,100 for family coverage).
+The Small Group, Large Group and Self-funded maximum out-of-pocket limits can’t exceed $6,450 for single coverage and $12,900 for family coverage.
 For future years, the 2014 limits are increased by the premium adjustment percentage - the percentage increase in the average per capita premium for health insurance coverage.
 These limits impact individual, small group and large group new business in 2014 and existing non-grandfathered business.
 For the current information on the annual maximum out-of-pocket limit, check here: https://www.healthcare.gov/glossary/out-of-pocket-maximum-limit/ (link opens in new window)

 Wellness programs — 2014

 The law permits employers to offer employee rewards of up to 30% of the cost of coverage for participating in a wellness program and meeting certain health-related standards.

 Transitional reinsurance program — 2014

 A transitional reinsurance program will be established for the individual market and funded by individual and group health plan assessments (totalling $25 billion between 2014 – 2016).
 This program will provide payments to plans in the individual market that cover high-risk individuals.

 Pre-existing conditions — 2014